The following article was written by one of our forum members, Enarete.

 This journey is my personal one and might not apply to everyone, but it could apply to some.
 See it as an addition to the material and information that is already out there…

 So I would like you to know that…

 1. I feel disgusting and I am convinced you perceive me this way too

 My dentist once told me his dental nurse usually puts her hand on the patient’s shoulder during treatment to make the chair a less lonely place.
 He asked me whether it would be ok with me.
-I said no. He then asked whether I would be ok with him touching my shoulder, for example while the chair gets tipped back.
+I said no. He then asked whether I would be ok with him touching my shoulder, for example, while the chair gets tipped back.
 He would do this to give his patients a bit of stability while the chair was reclining.
 I said I didn’t know.
-The truth is that a touch on the shoulder can be very reassuring and I would love my dentist or my nurse to do that, but I feel so disgusting, ashamed and a bother that I couldn’t bear the poor nurse who doesn’t know me very well being obliged to put her hand on my shoulder.
+The truth is that a touch on the shoulder can be very reassuring, and I would love my dentist or my nurse to do that, but I feel so disgusting, ashamed, and a bother that I couldn’t bear the poor nurse who doesn’t know me very well feeling obliged to put her hand on my shoulder.
 I literally imagine her suffering, hoping it will be over soon.
 Do I know that this is not true?
 Yes, I do on a logical level.
 But I do not have much access to logic when dealing with dental visits.

 Why did I say I didn’t know when my dentist asked me whether it would be ok for him to touch my shoulder?
 Because…

 2. I always have to evaluate what could be the wrong answer